Abhiramon/Pacman_RL_with_feedback/README.md

 ## About
 This work is built upon the UC Berkley's Pacman environment (http://ai.berkeley.edu/home.html).
-In this program, we teach Pacman to play the game by itself using Q learning with function approximation algorithm.
-Human feedback can be provided in the form of weight adjustments for the features to guide learning.
-Over 36 trial runs, with and without feedback, we recorded an improvement of about 20 percent in score using the feedback mechanism.
-An introduction to the concepts involved from Markov Decison Process (MDP) to Q-learning with function approximation (focussing on the Pacman agent) can be found in the Theory.pdf.
+To teach Pacman to play the game, we design features (described below) and use function approximation for Q learning algorithm.
+Human feedback can be provided using these features to guide agent's learning.
+The agent can correct underperforming behavior and learn about unseen situations from good feedback.
+In 6 trial runs with total of 18 episodes with and without feedback, we recorded an average reward improvement of about 20 percent using the feedback mechanism.
+An introduction to the concepts involved from Markov Decison Process (MDP) to Q-learning with function approximation (with emphasis on the Pacman agent) can be found in the Theory.pdf.

 ## Demo after learning with Feedback